 And it never made sense.

-We had literally an informant that identified bribery, extortion, money laundering, kickbacks, and other crimes committed by Putin operatives in America, and they still allowed nine departments, including including Hillary's State Department and the Justice Department under Eric Holder and Obama is the president, they still allowed the approval of Putin to gain a foothold in our uranium market.
+We had literally an informant that identified bribery, extortion, money laundering, kickbacks, and other crimes committed by Putin operatives in America.

-He did get the 20 percent.
+He did get the 20%.

-Well, that didn't happen either, because it went to Canada, it went to Europe, and we believe it also went to areas in Asia.
+Well, that didn't happen either because it went to Canada, it went to Europe, and we believe it also went to areas in Asia.

-So now the FBI, we know from my reporting, Sarah Carter's reporting, that finally we have learned that the Attorney General, Jeff Sessions, has not recused himself from the uranium one issue.
+So now the FBI, we know from my reporting, Sarah Carter's reporting, that finally we have learned that the Attorney General, Jeff Sessions, has not recused himself from the Uranium One issue.

 It was about six weeks ago that we had another indictment of an individual involved in this particular case.

-But listen to what Hillary Clinton says here.
+It means it's ongoing, but listen to what Hillary Clinton says here.

-She says, Oh, no, no, no.
+She says, oh, no, no, no, that's over with.

-That's done, that's finished.
+That's finished.

 He was the FBI director.